psantos9/leanix-custom-report-tutorial-04/TUTORIAL.md

 Notice that this list is filterable, and it gets updated as soon as you set a new filtering criteria in the report facet.

-Altough the list looks interesting, it is not however a matrix-view we aim to implement.
+Altough the list looks interesting, it is not however the matrix-view we aim to implement.
 Our matrix will have as columns the application name, and the set of lifecycle phases defined in our workspace.
-As we don't know yet what is the set of lifecycle phases defined in our workspace, we'll have to fetch this information as a graphql query using the [lx.executeGraphQL](https://leanix.github.io/leanix-reporting/classes/lxr.lxcustomreportlib.html#executegraphql) method provided by the [leanix-reporting api](https://leanix.github.io/leanix-reporting/classes/lxr.lxcustomreportlib.html).
+As we don't know yet which set is this of lifecycle phases that are defined in our workspace, we'll have to fetch the information as a graphql query using the [lx.executeGraphQL](https://leanix.github.io/leanix-reporting/classes/lxr.lxcustomreportlib.html#executegraphql) method provided by the [leanix-reporting api](https://leanix.github.io/leanix-reporting/classes/lxr.lxcustomreportlib.html).
 We'll also fetch the color metadata defined for each lifecycle phase in our workspace.
 So edit our **index.js** file and add the **lifecyclePhases** state variable to the **state** object, and the **fetchLifecyclePhases** method to the **methods** object as ilustrated below:

 ```javascript